NKI-Pathology/QDNAseqFlow/README.md

 Please have a look at [QDNAseqFlow-Abstract.pdf](https://github.com/NKI-Pathology/QDNAseqFlow/blob/master/QDNAseqFlow-Abstract.pdf) and [QDNAseqFlow\_poster\_ISMB.pdf](https://github.com/NKI-Pathology/QDNAseqFlow/blob/master/QDNAseqFlow_poster_ISMB.pdf) for an introduction.
 To better understand how QDNAseq, the main component of this pipeline, works: [Christian-Rausch-QDNAseq-talk\_BioconductorDec2015.pdf](https://github.com/NKI-Pathology/QDNAseqFlow/blob/master/Christian-Rausch-QDNAseq-talk_BioconductorDec2015.pdf)

+** Installation **
+Go to https://github.com/NKI-Pathology/QDNAseqFlow and click button "Clone or Download" --> Download zip.
+Unzip the zip file in your Home directory, 'My Documents' or where you are allowed to install programs.

+**Required R-version etc.**
+R: We have made most tests with R 3.4.1.
+QDNAseqFlow might work with older R versions but the risk is that some required libraries might not be available.
+Java: You need to hava java installed.
+Make sure it is in your path.
+On Windows, this is done like here: https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html

 **Usage**

 This workflow consists of 3 main R-programs, that need to be run consecutively: